 Tips For Making Perfect Broccoli

 Making perfectly steamed broccoli in the Instant Pot is so simple that there aren't many tips needed, other than knowing how long to pressure cook the broccoli for your preferred tenderness.
+These cook times are for fresh broccoli florets.
+Bagged broccoli will take slightly longer.

 Recommended Cook Time